jaripeeperkorn/Group-Fairness-in-Predictive-Process-Monitoring/README.md

 ## Rerunning the experiment

-THe dependencies can be found in "environment.yaml".
+The dependencies can be found in "environment.yaml".

 The data used in the experiment can be found here: https://zenodo.org/records/8059489